Vermont police search for "armed and dangerous" suspect after woman found dead on popular trail

 The suspect has not been identified but should be considered "armed and dangerous," the Vermont State Police said.
 The witness described the suspect as a White male, about 5'10", with short, dark hair, who was last seen wearing a dark gray t-shirt and carrying a black backpack.

-CBS affiliate WCAX reported that the nearby Vermont State University is closed Friday out of an abundance of caution.
+CBS affiliate WCAX reported that the nearby Vermont State University campus in Castleton is closed Friday out of an abundance of caution.
 The college said on its website that a shelter-in-place order has been issued for students on campus.

 The incident comes about two months after another woman was found dead on a popular hiking trail in Maryland.
 No arrests have been made in that case and there is a $30,000 reward.